How To Snowmobile Northeastern Ontario Loops…

-The Abitibi Canyon Loop is a 300-kilometre wilderness ride that circles north from the Town of Cochrane in the Northern Corridor District.
-It follows TOP A103 to a halfway point at Fraserdale, the site of a major power dam (an impressive sight where the trail crosses over top of it), built in 1933.
+The Abitibi Canyon Loop is a 300-kilometre wilderness ride.
+It circles north from the Town of Cochrane in the Northern Corridor District.
+The eastern side follows TOP A103 to a halfway point at Fraserdale,.This is the site of a major power dam (an impressive sight where the trail crosses over top of it), built in 1933.
 Here, Extreme Tours (guided sled trips to Moosonee & James Bay) have a base camp with a heated trailer offering a very basic lunch, along with fuel and outhouses.
 Cash only.

-If for some reason the base camp is closed (can happen very early or late in the season), many of today’s fuel-efficient sleds can make this loop on a full tank if you ride it clockwise, heading out of Cochrane to Smooth Rock Falls first for 65 klicks and topping up at the gas station there.
-That leaves you with about 220 kilometres (which consumed about ¾ of a tank on my Ski-Doo Renegade Adrenalin 900 ACE) to complete the loop back to Cochrane, but it’s always wise to carry extra fuel with you just in case.
+If for some reason the base camp is closed (can happen very early or late in the season), the loop is still doable.
+Many of today’s fuel-efficient sleds can make this loop on a full tank if you ride it clockwise, heading out of Cochrane to Smooth Rock Falls first for 65 klicks.
+Just be sure to top up at the gas station there.
+That leaves you with about 220 kilometres (which consumed about ¾ of a tank on my Ski-Doo Renegade 900 ACE) to complete the loop back to Cochrane.
+But it’s always wise to carry extra fuel with you just in case.

-High milers can do this entire loop in as a day ride out of Cochrane, staying at the Best Western Swan Castle as we did.
-However, those that want to spend more time playing in the canyon or to ride the loop at a more leisurely pace might want to cap their day’s trail ride at 220 kilometres by riding the loop counter-clockwise and staying over in Smooth Rock Falls instead of going back to Cochrane that same day.
+High milers can do this entire loop as a day ride out of Cochrane, staying at the Best Western Swan Castle as we did.
+However, those that want to spend more time playing in the canyon or to ride the loop at a more leisurely pace might want to cap their day’s trail ride at 220 kilometres.
+Do so by riding the loop counter-clockwise and staying over in Smooth Rock Falls.
+Then ride back to Cochrane the next day.

-I’ve snowmobiled the Abitibi Canyon Loop on several different occasions and it’s always been impeccably groomed and very well signed.
-Now that the route is also abundantly marked with “Abitibi Canyon Loop” signs, snowmobilers can simply sit back and enjoy a mind-blowing ride on stellar trails!
+I’ve snowmobiled the Abitibi Canyon Loop on several different occasions.
+The local clubs always keep it impeccably groomed and very well signed.
+And now that the route is also abundantly marked with “Abitibi Canyon Loop” signs, snowmobilers can simply sit back and enjoy a mind-blowing ride on stellar trails!

 Snowmobile Northeastern Ontario Loops – Cartier Moose Loop & Chinguchi Wolf Loop